 Market shop shuffle.
 It’s back!
-The Portland Saturday Market, the nation’s largest continuously operating open-air arts and crafts market makes its 2024 debut on Saturday, March 2.
-And this year, the market is celebrating its 50th year!
+The Portland Saturday Market, the nation’s largest continuously operating open-air arts and crafts market makes its 2025 debut on Saturday, March 1.
 There’s something for everyone here: jewelry, art, kids clothes and more, all made by local artisans.
+But with live music and plenty to see, you don’t have to make a purchase to have a great time.

 Hop to it.
-Get ready to find those eggs!
-We have all your Easter event info right here.
+Get ready to find those eggs.
+We have all your Easter event info right here, and many egg hunts are free to attend, including a helicopter egg drop!

 Build it.
 Hit up your local Home Depot the first Saturday of each month between 9 am – 12 pm for free, in-person Kids Workshops.
 Pro Tip: Registration online does not guarantee a kit; it just saves you a step in store.
 Arrive right at 9 am for the best shot at a free kit!